Winter ice cream: Description

 Winter ice cream usually consists of a wafer cone with ganache filling in it, with dark chocolate coating being on the flat top of the filling.
 Cheaper formulations may use cocoa-flavored buttercream instead of ganache for filling and compound chocolate instead of dark chocolate for coating.
 The confectionery was originally mass-produced to be sold in shops, but it is now also available in pâtisseries, and it can be made at home with various novelty flavorings.
 Traditionally, the available flavorings were cocoa (kakaós), vanilla (vaníliás), lemon (citromos) and coconut (kókuszos).

 The mass-produced variants do not require refrigeration while still having a relatively long shelf life (around 2–4 months).
-Originally weighing around 40 g or more, modern mass-produced winter ice creams are around 20–30 g.
+Originally weighing around 40 g or more, modern mass-produced winter ice creams are around 20–30 g for a half-empty cone, and 50–60 g for a full cone.